tldr-pages/tldr/pages/linux/distrobox-export.md

 # distrobox-export

 > Export app/service/binary from container to host OS.
-> Subcommand of `distrobox`.
 See also: `tldr distrobox`.
 > More information: <https://distrobox.it/usage/distrobox-export>.

 - Export an app from the container to the host (the desktop entry/icon will show up in your host system's application list):